Toaxtt/Toaxtt/README.md

 - 👋 Hi, I’m @Toaxtt
-- 👀 I’m some random shit coder, who knows nothing about python!
+- 👀 I’m some random coder, who knows the bare minimum of python!